alfredaugustin/alfredniitshoppingcart/README.md

 The major centrepieces of this web application are the implementations of the **Virtual Shopping cart, a guided Web-flow for a Check-out procedure for having the products purchased, and the continuous updation of data**.

 The programming tool used is **Eclipse IDE** and the programming language used is **Java**, alongside **H2 Database**, **Spring and Hibernate frameworks** at it's backend.
 The frontend makes use of **HTML, CSS, Bootstrap and AngularJS**.
 The project is thus combined in a build tool called **Maven** alongside **JUnit**, all together in a nutshell.

+To view the detailed documentation of the project, click here